 - What recording environments are available to you?
 What is the ambient noise like?
 This will help you determine how narrow you want your microphone pick-up to be.

 - How long do you want your podcast to be?
-If they don’t extend over five minutes, quality could be less of a concern than if they feature extended interviews.
+If it wouldn’t extend over five minutes, quality could be less of a concern than if they feature extended interviews.

 - What types of interaction will your podcasts consist of?
 E.g. your voice only, an interview, or a conversation between a number of academics?
 If more than two people will feature, or if you are simply delivering a lecture, a stationary podcast microphone/recorder is the most ideal device (despite the amount of ambient noise it picks up).